-The Student Press Law Center outside Washington, D.C., continues to update and expand its nationwide pro bono Attorney Referral Network.
+The Student Press Law Center in Washington, D.C., continues to update and expand its nationwide pro bono Attorney Referral Network.
 The SPLC — the only legal assistance agency in the country devoted exclusively to protecting the First Amendment and freedom of information rights of the student media — encourages all lawyers with either experience or a strong interest in handling media law issues to complete and submit our volunteer attorney questionnaire to the Center to be considered for pro bono referrals.

 Since 1974, the Student Press Law Center has been devoted to combatting suppression of student expression and providing effective legal assistance for student journalists and their advisers.
 Much of the Center's work is also aimed at educating and informing student journalists and the public about the rights and responsibilities embodied in the First Amendment.
 The SPLC is a non-profit, charitable 501(c)(3) corporation.
 All legal services are provided cost-free to student journalists, faculty advisers and those working with the student press.